carrng01/Public_ISM_Api_Cust/Controller Classes/readme.txt

 This is a work in progress.

 These classes work against an API database that holds stored procedures that interact with the Personify database.

+The API database is also where errors are logged.